 Donate Your AAdvantage Miles

-American Airlines AAdvantage members can donate their AAdvantage miles (1,000-mile minimum) to support American’s Kids in Need program which supports children’s charities including the U.S. Fund for UNICEF.
+American Airlines AAdvantage members can donate their AAdvantage miles (1,000-mile minimum) to support American’s Miles for Our Social Good program which supports children’s charities including UNICEF USA.

 Volunteer as a "Champion for Children": Special Opportunity for American Airlines Employees

-American Airlines and the U.S. Fund for UNICEF are working together to save and improve children's lives by creating an opportunity for American‘s employees to get involved in UNICEF's Change for Good program.
+American Airlines and UNICEF USA are working together to save and improve children's lives by creating an opportunity for American‘s employees to get involved in UNICEF's Change for Good program.
 "Champions for Children" is a volunteer program designed to empower flight attendants and other American Airlines employees to take action for children as they perform everyday work duties.

 Change for Good on American Airlines is proudly supported by the Association of Professional Flight Attendants (APFA).
 Change for Good on American Airlines could not exist without the incredible volunteer support of Champions for Children.

 Registered Champions for Children can access a special website created exclusively for them.
 (Please note that the Champions for Children program is only open to American Airlines employees.)
 To learn more or to become a Champion for Children, you may visit "Employee Programs" on Jetnet, the American Airlines corporate intranet.

 RECENT CHANGE FOR GOOD NEWS